gobbolab/room-weather/README.md

 The hope is to provide a simple system for monitoring air quality in houses, workshops 3d printer enclosures etc. using off the shelf components and simple connectors.

+This library will work with any Arduino board, but we specifically reccomend the [Adafruit ESP32 Feather V2](https://www.adafruit.com/product/5400) since the integrated ESP32 WiFi enables additional features within this library and the integrated STEMMA QT connector allows for quick solderless connections to sensors.

 # Supported Sensors
 - [HTU31D Temp & Humidity](https://www.adafruit.com/product/4832)
 - [SGP30 VOC & C02](https://www.adafruit.com/product/3709)